 A clean office environment requires the joint effort and contributions of everybody in the workspace.
 You may need to implement an office policy to ensure that each member understands their individual roles and duties in the cleaning process.
-Good management is important in maintaining an office cleaning policy, which in turn improves the productivity of your employees.
+Whilst you can also bring in a janitorial company to help out, good management is important in maintaining an office cleaning policy, which in turn improves the productivity of your employees.

 The 9 following strategies will aid you in establishing an effective office cleaning policy:

 You should set aside a portion of the day for managing any documents and decluttering your desk.
 The ideal time to do this is either at the beginning or at the end of the work day.

 This dedicated cleaning time should not be used to address major action items.
 However, its purpose should be to address the not-so-major issues such as tying up loose ends and ensuring nothing gets lost in the cracks.
 This is an excellent time to review your to-do lists and reply emails.
 Having a scheduled time for this task is highly critical, especially for chaotic workplaces.

 Having a well-functioning filing system is essential to maintaining a clean working space in the office.
 Filing reduces paper clutter, which is the leading cleaning challenge at the workplace.
 Misplaced unfiled documents can be stressful to find, especially when you are required to produce them instantly.

 You might not have issues with the piles of paper on your desk since you know where everything is.
 However, this all-over-place system is not sustainable.
 What would happen if someone needs a document in your absence?
 The best office cleaning policy is to file as often as necessary.
 Don't get sloppy with maintaining this efficient filing system.